 - Use the concentrated almond milk and apply directly to your skin

 - Rinse with warm water after 10-15 minutes

 - Repeat daily for 3-4 weeks and you will see brighter, more hydrated skin

 Vitamin E To Banish Pigmentation

 There has been enough research to prove that Vitamin E neutralises the effects of UV radiation and repairs skin.
-Since we know the sun’s harmful UV rays are the cause of expedited melanin production, this remedy’s a keeper.
-Vitamin E capsules are readily available at all chemists, so procuring some won’t be a tough task.
+Since we know that the sun's harmful UV rays are the cause of expedited melanin production, this remedy is a keeper.
+Vitamin E capsules are readily available at all chemists, so procuring them won't be a tough task.